Ryzen 5 5600X vs Ryzen 5 PRO 8500GE

 So, is Ryzen 5 PRO 8500GE better than Ryzen 5 5600X?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen 5 PRO 8500GE is ahead with a 6.2% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen 5 5600X pulls ahead with 1.4% better PassMark.
 Ryzen 5 5600X also has the bigger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 5600X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 5600X is the stronger fit.
 You are getting 1.4% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).
+It also has the larger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 PRO 8500GE is still the faster CPU overall, but Ryzen 5 5600X makes more sense if price matters more than absolute performance.
-Ryzen 5 PRO 8500GE is at an unclear MSRP at unclear MSRP versus $299 MSRP, and it gives you a 6.2% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Ryzen 5 5600X is still stronger for heavier multi-core work with 1.4% better PassMark.
-Ryzen 5 5600X is also 100.0% better value on MSRP (73.1 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Ryzen 5 PRO 8500GE is still the faster CPU overall, but Ryzen 5 5600X is easier to justify if budget matters more than peak performance.
+Ryzen 5 PRO 8500GE comes in at an unclear MSRP at unclear MSRP versus $299 MSRP, and it still gives you a 6.2% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Ryzen 5 5600X is still stronger for heavier multi-core work with 1.4% better PassMark.
+Ryzen 5 5600X is also 100.0% better value on MSRP (73.1 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 5 5600X can still make sense as a platform-matched option because it avoids a motherboard and RAM swap, but on MSRP alone you would want to find it meaningfully cheaper in real-world listings before that path becomes easy to justify.

 Which one is more future-proof for 2026 and beyond?